litespeedtech/litespeed-prometheus-exporter/README.md

 ## Notable changes

 ### 0.1.3
-- Make the location of the LiteSpeed real-time report file command line configurable
+- [Feature] Make the location of the LiteSpeed real-time report file command line configurable

 ### 0.1.2
 - [Bug Fix] Include missing scraped fields from the CMAXCONN line.